7476ZHAO/IDrive_e2_S3_bucket_Connection/README.md

 ## Overview

-This project demonstrates how to integrates Apache Spark with IDrive e2 (S3-compatible object storage) to enable scalable data access and processing via the `s3a://` protocol.
+This project demonstrates how to integrate Apache Spark with IDrive e2 (S3-compatible object storage) to enable scalable data access and processing via the `s3a://` protocol.
 It demonstrates an end-to-end data pipeline using Spark and Delta Lake.

 ---